Department of Undergraduate Theology

 MILD-470 Special Topic 1-3 Credits

-Study of a special topic in religion.
+Study of a special topic in theology.
 May be repeated for credit.
+(Professional Education Course)

 MILD-472 New Testament & Contemp Chrstn Issues 3 Credits